2014–15 Derby County F.C. season: Kit

-Derby County's kit manufacturer for the 2014-15 season is Umbro.
-This is the first season in a four-year deal after the previous deal with Italian sportswear company Kappa was terminated early.
+Derby County's kit manufacturer for the 2014-15 season was Umbro.
+This was the first season in a four-year deal after the previous deal with Italian sportswear company Kappa was terminated early.
 The contract with Kappa was supposed to last until the 2017-18 season, however the club decided to switch to a different kit supplier.

-The main shirt sponsor is online takeaway company, JUST EAT, and their logo will be on the front of the Derby County kits.
-This is the first of a three-year deal to have the company sponsor the kit.
+The main shirt sponsor was online takeaway company, JUST EAT, and their logo will be on the front of the Derby County kits.
+This was the first of a three-year deal to have the company sponsor the kit.

 The home kit was revealed on 3 July 2014.
-The kit's simple design has traditional white top and black shorts, with a black round-neck collar.
+The kit's simple design had traditional white top and black shorts, with a black round-neck collar.

 The away and third kits were revealed on 8 July 2014.
-The away shirt is navy, as well as navy shorts and socks.
-The third kit design is an all yellow shirt, along with royal blue shorts and socks.
+The away shirt was navy, as well as navy shorts and socks.
+The third kit design was an all yellow shirt, along with royal blue shorts and socks.